Graceful Boundaries

 Evaluate your API

 The conformance checker validates any public URL against the spec.
+Version 1.3.0 includes stricter response-field checks, discovery schema validation, safe guidance URL checks, and optional Action Boundaries validation.
 No dependencies required.

 git clone https://github.com/snapsynapse/graceful-boundaries.git